liangwuweb/rag/labs.md

 ![downloading ollama](./images/rag05.png?raw=true "downloading ollama")
 ![ollama usage](./images/rag05a.png?raw=true "ollama usage")

 2. Next, start the ollama server running in the background with the first command below.
-After that is done, pull down the *llama3* model with the second command.
+After that is done, you can just hit Enter and run the second command to pull down the *llama3* model with the second command.
 ```
 ollama serve &
 ollama pull llama3
 ```
 ![serve and pull](./images/rag06a.png?raw=true "serve and pull")

 3. While this is running, go ahead and open a second terminal session.
 In the codespace, right-click and select the *Split Terminal* option.
 This will add a second terminal side-by-side with your other one.
-(This may take a few minutes to completely initialize.)

 ![splitting terminal](./images/rag08.png?raw=true "splitting terminal")